Tuesday Mens 6:30pm & 8:40pm (CYO)

 |League Info||Member Info||Roster||Schedule||Standings|

-1) The four-rock free guard zone rule will be used for all regular season and playoff games.
+1) The FIVE-rock free guard zone rule will be used for all regular season and playoff games.

 2) Games should be played as scheduled.
 If both teams agree, they may reschedule the game at a mutually convenient time before the last game of the current round.
 Please let the league convener know.